 Natalya is Senior Lecturer in Modern History.
 She has a BA in History and Journalism from the American University in Bulgaria and a BA in Modern Foreign Languages (with Distinction) from the Minsk State Linguistic University.
 She received her MA (with Merit) in European Studies and her PhD in History from King's College London.

 Natalya’s professional experience includes working as Belarus Media Project Coordinator and editor of the Belarus Reporting Service at the Institute for War and Peace Reporting in London, UK.
 She was a teaching fellow at King's College London, while doing her PhD.
 At the University of Winchester, Natalya teaches modules on Russian, Soviet and East European history and on 20th-century European history.

 Natalya has published on late Soviet consumer culture, including a monograph, Soviet Consumer Culture in the Brezhnev Era (Routledge, 2013), and on Belarusian history.
-She is currently working on a political biography of Petr Masherau, the First Secretary of the Belarusian Communist Party and the popular leader of Soviet Belarus during 1965 - 1980.
+She is currently working on a political biography of Petr Masherau, the First Secretary of the Belarusian Communist Party and the popular leader of Soviet Belarus during 1965 - 1980 (see the project's website).
+She has also written on the Belarus protests for History & Policy, PONARS Eurasia and History Today.